Viictte/ML_Ablation/README.md

 ## Citation

 If you use this work, please cite:
-> Ren et al., “Spiking PointNet: Spiking Neural Network for 3D Point Cloud Processing,” *arXiv:2310.07189*, 2023.
+> Ren et al., “Spike PointNet: Spike Neural Network for 3D Point Cloud Processing,” *arXiv:2310.07189*, 2023.
-> This repository: “Spiking-PointNet Ablation Studies — Extended Reproduction and Analysis,” 2025.
+> This repository: “Spike-PointNet Ablation Studies — Extended Reproduction and Analysis,” 2025.